saurabh2mishra/scribetwin/README.md

 ![ScribeTwin](static/assets/scribetwin.webp)

 I started this project to firm up my understanding and put agents into action.
 I wanted to keep it small, fun but challenging.
 The core idea is to teach the agent to copy my writing style.
-After a few days of fun, vibecodeed experimentation with multi-agent systems, I'm happy with the outcome.
+After a few days of fun, and different experimentations with multi-agent systems, I'm happy with the outcome.

 This is ScribeTwin, a smart, personalized blog generator.
 It orchestrates multiple specialized AI agents to create content that seamlessly matches your unique voice.